The pillars of the Walk Together approach:

 Walk Together is a facilitated process for systems change.
 Within any change there are wicked problems to deal with.
 These are problems like school attendance, high diabetes rates, a cold culture in the workplace, failed outcomes and policies or people not having enough food.
 Wicked problems exist everywhere, and dealing with them is a part of systemic change.
 We use wicked problem solving processes within the journey we take together.

-THe Between world
+The Between world

 The Role of Intercultural Facilitator